Percona-Lab/percona-dbaas-cli/source/index.rst

 The Percona DBaaS Command Line Tool (percona-dbaas-cli) is a powerful instrument providing a unified way for the user to have a Database as a Service (DBaaS) like experience, built on top of the Kubernetes-based cloud infrastructure.
-It is a command-line interface making a standardized way to interact with Operators in Kubernetes.
-It works with the Percona Operators, and is intended to be used with other database-related Operators which will be supported in the future.
+It works with the Percona Operators, and is intended for use with other DBaaS-like services in the future.

 Thus, percona-dbaas-cli acts as a middleware between the Kubernetes Operators and other tools to enable a DBaaS-like experience.

 .. note:: This is an experimental release of the Percona DBaaS Command Line Tool,
-          not intended yet for the production environments.
+          not intended yet for production environments.

 Overview